jacopoRodeschini/PZEM-004T/README.md

 **Remark**
  - Setting method (e.g. setAddress()): are use to set value in the PZEM device;
+ - Reading method (e.g. readAddress() or read()): are use to read the value save in the pzed device.
  - Getter method (e.g. getAddress() or getCurrent()): are use to get the value from the pzem object
- - Reading method (e.g. readAddress() or read()): are use to read the value save in the pzed device.
  - The device neet to be connected with load source power, and with DC power necessary to communicate using UART port.

 ### Setting up the PZEM device

-The Modbus-RTU protocol is of the Master/Slave type; therefore, there is always only one master in the network.
+The Modbus-RTU protocol is of the _Master/Slave_ type; therefore, there is always only one master in the network.
 The master device manages communication with one or more Slave devices.
-All Slaves usually listened to the Master's requests.
-Only the specific interrogated Slave captures the information sent by the Master, executes the command and replies to the Master by sending the processed information.
-The Master initiates communication with one of the Slaves, inserting in the message the address of the Slave concerned, the function to be performed and any data associated with the function and the packet control checksum.
+All Slaves usually listened to the master's requests.
+Only the specific interrogated Slave captures the information sent by the master, executes the command and replies to the master by sending the processed information.
+The master initiates communication with one of the Slaves, inserting in the message the address of the Slave concerned, the function to be performed and any data associated with the function and the packet control checksum.
-By default, the address used for communication with the PZEM device is 0xF8 which is used as generic address.
+- By default, the address used for communication with the PZEM device is 0xF8 which is used as generic address.
 The address range of the slave is 0x01 ~ 0xF7.
 The address 0x00 is used as the broadcast address, the slave does not need to reply the master.
 The address 0xF8 is used as the general address, this address can be only used in single-slave environment.
 If you know the specific address of the device you can specify the address by replacing the addr=0xF8.
-When you call the **dev = PZEM(...)** the constructor search (using the address _addr_) the device in the network by reading the device address.
+- When you call the **dev = PZEM(...)** the constructor search (using the address _addr_) the device in the network by reading the device address.
 In this way, if you are in a single-device environment you have the access to a specific device address

 ```py
 from pzem import PZEM